 - $21,440 USD

 Each course requires 10 – 12 hours per week, depending on the student’s background

 - 32 credit hours (8 courses)

 - Completely online

 The next cohort starts in Spring 2022.
-Applications for the Summer 2021 cohort are now closed.
+Applications for the Fall 2021 cohort are now closed.

 Applications are open three times per year, for cohorts starting in the fall, spring, and summer.

 Update: In response to the temporary closings of testing centers in countries impacted by COVID-19, the Graduate College will temporarily accept Duolingo English Test examination results for tests taken between February 1 and August 1, 2021.
 Please refer to the Graduate College COVID-19 page for further details on how admissions requirements may have been impacted by COVID-19.

 Get Started Today